Shani occupies 8th-from-Chandra

 Shani in dusthamsha * Mangala the irresistible force hosts Shani the immovable object

 Of the three dusthamsha 6-8-12, Shani is more naturally comfortable in bhava-6 and bhava-12.
 Randhra bhava-8 is the most intractable and defensive location for Professor Shani.
 His teachings in this location must respond to the attacking energy of Mangala.
-Shani is scared of sudden attack.
-Yet His educational lectures continue!
+Timid Shani is scared of sudden attack.
+Yet, his educational lectures continue!
 The topic of the lectures is always survival.

 Parashari drishti to domains: 10, 2, and 5.